However you interpret the guidance, you can contact us for advice and support in the usual way.

 The key thing to bear in mind is that that the same GDC principles apply to remote consultations as if you were conducting a normal appointment, including confidentiality, record-keeping and obtaining consent.
 As well as Standards for the Dental Team, the GDC has also co-authored guidance setting out high level principles in remote consultations and prescribing.

-The DDU has compiled the following practical tips to help you avoid the main pitfalls of remote consultations:
+We've compiled the following practical tips to help you avoid the main pitfalls of remote consultations.

-- Ensure both you and the patient are in the right environment to hold a confidential conversation, there is a good telephone signal and working technology (if using a video link).
+- Make sure both you and the patient are in the right environment to hold a confidential conversation, and there is a good telephone signal and working technology (if using a video link).
 It will be immensely beneficial to have access to the patient’s existing dental records too.

 - Identify the patient and confirm whether you are speaking to them or a representative.
 Bear in mind the normal considerations regarding confidentiality and consent still apply.